 3. Get the Data, Researching and Analyzing.

 On that stage, you need to gather as much data as you can.
-You can use different instruments and tools, but it depends on the type of your product or service.
+You can use different instruments and tools, but it depends on the type of product or service.
 You can use face to face interviews, focus groups interviews, and gather the data while users are using your products.
 If it's a digital product (website or app), you can use any kind of quizzes, or ask questions that deeply integrate into the user experience in gamification way.
-All approaches will work, if they help to understand what the user needs, thinks and feels on different touchpoints and channels.
+All approaches will work if they help to understand what the user needs, thinks and feels on different touchpoints and channels.
 Analyze gathered information.
 Try to measure the user’s experience from negative to positive, and then create needed KPIs for user satisfaction, so you can measure them in the future and visualize on CJM.
 Identify the weak points and opportunities for improvements.

 4. Form and design the Customer Journey Map.

 Visualize gathered data on one structured map.
-You can use ready-made templates, or online tools that help visualize Customer Journey Maps.
+You can use ready-made templates or online tools that help visualize Customer Journey Maps.
 There is no one type of template for CJM: the main idea is to keep it easy to read and update.
 You can use CJM templates suggested by NNgroup.
 You can also check the templates from “ Uxpressia ” structured by the type of industry or business.

 5. Present to stakeholders, use it, improve and iterate.

 When CJM is ready, your company and stakeholders team should use it as the source of improvements.
-You can check from time to time for how your current user experience is related to your Customer Journey Map, keep it updated if needed, check the needed KPIs of customer satisfactions and use it for strategic and tactical needs of sales, marketing, product management, UX and customer relations.
+You can check from time to time for how your current user experience is related to your Customer Journey Map, keep it updated if needed, check the needed KPIs of customer satisfaction and use it for strategic and tactical needs of sales, marketing, product management, UX and customer relations.